End row over PM's security breach, order probe, fix responsibility: Leaders | Politics

 He also said those guilty should be given the strictest punishment.

 ''Regardless of party, we should always uphold the sanctity of the post of Prime Minister.
 Such incidents are a security breach and against protocol.
 Responsibility must be fixed and strict action must follow.
-Jai Hind,'' Sikkim Chief Minister Prem Singh Tamang said in a tweet.
+Jai Hind,'' Tamang said in a tweet.

+Former badminton player and BJP member Saina Nehwal also condemned the incident.

+''No nation can claim itself to be safe if the security of its own PM gets compromised.
+I condemn, in the strongest words possible, the cowardly attack on PM Modi by anarchists,'' she wrote on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)